-In connection with the closing of Silver Spike's IPO, Silver Spike Sponsor granted sponsor LLC equity interests to Silver Spike's independent directors that collectively comprised approximately 1% of the outstanding equity interests in Silver Spike Sponsor.
+In connection with the closing of Silver Spike Acquisition Corp.'s ("Silver Spike's") Initial Public Offering ("IPO"), Silver Spike Sponsor granted sponsor LLC equity interests to Silver Spike's independent directors that collectively comprised approximately 1% of the outstanding equity interests in Silver Spike Sponsor.

 Silver Spike Sponsor purchased an aggregate of 7,000,000 Private Placement Warrants for a purchase price of \$1.00 per warrant in a private placement simultaneously with the closing of Silver Spike's IPO.
-Each Private

-Placement Warrant may be exercised for one share of Class A Common Stock at a price of \$11.50 per share, subject to adjustment as provided herein.
+Each Private Placement Warrant may be exercised for one share of Class A Common Stock at a price of \$11.50 per share, subject to adjustment as provided herein.
 The Private Placement Warrants (including the Class A Common Stock issuable upon exercise of the Private Placement Warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold by it until 30 days after the completion of the Business Combination.

-In connection with the Business Combination, we paid certain transaction costs reimbursable by Silver Spike Sponsor, an affiliate to a member of the Board.
-As of December 31, 2022, the outstanding balance of the note receivable was \$1.1 million.
+In connection with the Business Combination, we paid \$1.1 million in certain transaction costs reimbursable by Silver Spike Sponsor, an affiliate to a member of the Board.
 On March 16, 2023, Silver Spike Holdings, an affiliate of Silver Spike Sponsor, entered into a promissory note with us and agreed to pay the principal amount in 12 equal quarterly installments commencing on March 31, 2023.
 The promissory note will bear interest at a rate of 5% per annum commencing on March 31, 2023.
 In an event of default, the outstanding principal amount shall bear interest for the entire period during which the principal balance is unpaid at a rate which is equal to 10% per annum.
+As of December 31, 2023, the remaining balance of the promissory note receivable was \$0.7 million.
+We received a total of \$383,724 in 2023 for principal and interest related to the promissory note receivable.